ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 In event-sourced apps it can take many forms, but the general flow is this:

+1. Fetch an entity's events currently stored in the Event Store.
-1. Reconstitute an entity’s current state from the Event Store, by feeding an initial entity state and any events in storage to the projector function.
+2. Reconstitute an entity’s current state by feeding an initial entity state and events in storage to the projector function.
-2. Inspect the current state, along with whatever input your command expects, run any validations needed, fetch any extra data needed to fulfill the command, and decide if any new events need to be issued.
+3. Inspect the current state, along with whatever input your command expects, run any validations needed, fetch any extra data needed to fulfill the command, and decide if any new events need to be issued.
-3. Produce new events, apply them to the entity via the projector function.
+4. Produce new events, apply them to the entity via the projector function.
-4. Store the newly produced events back into the Event Store.
+5. Store the newly produced events back into the Event Store.

 ![Basic command flow](/images/2022/event-sourcing-command-diagram-1.gif)